Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Energy estimates

 and

 respectively.
-Then, now we can control the first term in \eqref{eq:energy-nonlinear3-1} and the first three terms in \eqref{eq:energy-nonlinear4-1} by using the modified energy \eqref{eq:new energy1-3}, and also control the rest terms.
-Moreover, thanks to the formula of the first term in \eqref{eq:energy-nonlinear3-1}, we can get rid of quintic resonant interaction components similarly as in Remark \ref{rem:resonant1}.
-(See Remark \ref{rem:resonant2} below for more details.)
-It is the reason why we have to define the modified energy like \eqref{eq:new energy1-5} instead of \eqref{eq:new energy1-3}.
-However, since the exact same argument operates to the each term, we will only consider \eqref{eq:new energy1-3} as the modified energy, and
+Then, the use of the modified energy \eqref{eq:new energy1-3} enables to control the first term in \eqref{eq:energy-nonlinear3-1} and the first three terms in \eqref{eq:energy-nonlinear4-1}.
+The rest of \eqref{eq:energy-nonlinear3-1} and \eqref{eq:energy-nonlinear4-1} does not make troubles, since less derivatives are taken at $\wh{w}(n_3)$ mode.
+Moreover, thanks to the formula of the first term in \eqref{eq:energy-nonlinear3-1} in addition to \eqref{eq:new energy1-5}, we can get rid of quintic resonant interaction components similarly as in Remark \ref{rem:resonant1} (See Remark \ref{rem:resonant2} below for more details).